lance11320/cc1h_ms/README.md

 ## CheckNeuron.mlapp
 A MATLAB app for checking the neuron footprint and trace quality.
 The check results are marked and saved in quality metrics (0 for bad, 1 for good, 2 for uncertain, we use only 1 class at last).

+## Other tips
+About MiniAn installation:
+1. Open your Anaconda prompt
+2. conda create -n minian python=3.8 (note that it has to be 3.8)
+3. conda activate minian
+4. conda install mamba -c conda-forge
+5. mamba install -y -c conda-forge minian
+Now you can install it faster.
+We noticed that it is hard to use conda to install minian due to the slow solving process.
+Hoping this will make it easier for you to process your data.